Hemalatha-ds/household-power-consumption-time-series-analysis/README.md

 ## ✅ Conclusion
 This project applies a structured time series analysis approach to household electricity consumption data.
 Datetime feature extraction and exploratory analysis enabled the identification of trend and seasonality patterns.
-A seasonal ARIMA model was used for forecasting, and its performance evaluated using standard forecasting error metrics.
+A seasonal ARIMA model was used for forecasting, and its performance was evaluated using standard forecasting error metrics.